 Benchmarking Approach to Support Technology Investment Decisions: A Study of Technology Implementation in Last-mile Distribution

 Abstract.
 The rapid increase in business-to-consumer online retail has challenged the existing distribution models.
-Seamlessly integrated, more sustainable and fully digitalized last-mile distribution processes are vital to meeting the requirements posed by future online retail growth.
-Therefore, investments to new and more advanced technological solutions are needed to improve the operational performance and to meet all the external requirements.
-The extensive variety of available technological solutions creates a significant, multi-layered challenge to individual organizations’ ability to select the most fit-for-purpose technology for their needs.
-This is a well-recognised issue at the front end of innovation process and it calls for deep understanding before proceeding to actual product development.
-This paper describes how domain-specific benchmarking can be a valid tool for increasing strategic knowledge supporting the technology investment decisions.
+Seamlessly integrated, more sustainable and digitalized last-mile distribution processes are vital to meeting the requirements posed by future online retail.
+Investments to new and more advanced technological solutions are needed to improve the operational performance and to meet all the external requirements.
+The variety of available technological solutions creates a significant, multi-layered challenge to individual organizations’ ability to select the most fit-for-purpose technology for their own and their customers’ needs.
+This is a well-recognised issue at the front end of innovation process and it calls for deep insight before proceeding to actual product development.
+This paper describes how domain-specific benchmarking can be a valid tool in increasing strategic knowledge supporting the technology investment decisions.
 In this research 16 technologies and technology topics applied to distribution logistics were evaluated in terms of the technologies’ perceived feasibility.
-The feasibility comprised three technology dimensions as benchmarking indicators, chosen on the basis of research literature.
-The demonstrated application of domain-specific benchmarking supports managerial evaluations of individual technology and the amount and type of benchmarking indicators used in proposed model can be customized.
+The feasibility comprised three technology dimensions – applicability, tangibility and maturity - as benchmarking indicators, chosen on the basis of literature.
+The demonstrated application of domain-specific benchmarking supports managerial evaluations of individual technologies, as well as enables further customising the benchmarking indicators to be used in the proposed model.

 Keywords: Online retail, benchmarking, distribution, technology, last-mile